jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 Some things (as geolocation) are different specifications but are treated as the HTML5 as well.
 Others we're splited from the HTML5 strictly speaking, but are treated once again as HTML5 (as the data storage api).

-Gears is an open source browser plugin from Goggle that provide API's (as geolocation to older browsers).

 Much of the detection of features is done via JavaScript, this forces developers to do at least some set of the markup on